Filling with separating curves: Introduction

 The mapping class group $\M$ of a surface $S_g$ of genus $g$ is the group of all orientation preserving self-homeomorphisms up to isotopy (\cite{farb2011primer}, Chapter 2).
-The group $\M$ acts on the set of minimally intersecting separating filling pair as follows: for a minimally intersecting separating filling pairs $(\alpha,\beta)$ and $f\in \M$, $f\cdot(\alpha,\beta)=(f(\alpha),f(\beta))$.
-We estimate the number of $\M$-orbits of this action in the following theorem \begin{theorem} If $N(g)$ is the number of $\mathrm{Mod}(S_g)$-orbits of minimally intersecting separating filling pair, then
+The group $\M$ acts on the set of minimally intersecting separating filling pairs as follows: for a minimally intersecting separating filling pair $(\alpha,\beta)$ and $f\in \M$, $f\cdot(\alpha,\beta)=(f(\alpha),f(\beta))$.
+We estimate the number of $\M$-orbits of this action in the following theorem. \begin{theorem} If $N(g)$ is the number of $\mathrm{Mod}(S_g)$-orbits of minimally intersecting separating filling pairs, then